 Congressman Marchant is also an active member of the Republican Study Committee (RSC).
 The RSC is a group of House Republicans organized for the purpose of advancing a conservative social and economic agenda in the House of Representatives.

 Congressman Marchant and his wife Donna reside in Coppell, Texas.
-They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of four granddaughters.
+They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of three granddaughters and two grandsons.
 He is a graduate of R.L.
 Turner High School in Carrollton, Texas and holds an honorary doctorate degree from Southern Nazarene University.

 United States Congressman, 2005 –